astropy/astropy/docs/development/pd/contributing_environment.rst

 .. code-block:: bash

    # Create a virtual environment
    # Use an ENV_DIR of your choice.
-We'll use ~/Users/<yourname>/.pyenv/versions/pandas-dev
+We'll use ~/Users/<yourname>/.pyenv/versions/astropy-dev
    pyenv virtualenv <version> <name-to-give-it>

    # For instance:
-   pyenv virtualenv 3.9.10 pandas-dev
+   pyenv virtualenv 3.9.10 astropy-dev

    # Activate the virtualenv
-   pyenv activate pandas-dev
+   pyenv activate astropy-dev

-   # Now install the build dependencies in the cloned pandas repo
+   # Now install the build dependencies in the cloned astropy repo
    python -m pip install -r requirements-dev.txt

 **Windows**